China hedge fund bears look good in shorts

 With the government's clampdown on stubbornly high prices taking a toll on transaction volumes and land sales, a key source of revenue for local governments, short-sellers positioned for continued pain for developers.

-Shares in China Overseas Land & Investment (0688.HK), the largest mainland developer by market value, saw nearly a third of all trading in August and September on the short side.
-Over the third quarter, China Overseas shares fell 32 percent compared with a 21 percent drop for the Hang Seng index .HSI.
+Shares in China Overseas Land & Investment, the largest mainland developer by market value, saw nearly a third of all trading in August and September on the short side.
+Over the third quarter, China Overseas shares fell 32 percent compared with a 21 percent drop for the Hang Seng index.

 But a rush to short-sell pushed the cost of borrowing shares to extreme levels spurring sharp short-covering-driven rallies.
 For example, the cost of borrowing shares of China Overseas Land & Investment hit 7 percent a year in November compared with a the usual 1-2 percent.